 To paraphrase the head of growth and operations at Frase, your community is your most valuable asset.

-Be radically, unapologetically transparent when you’re seeking and acting on feedback.
+Be radically, unapologetically transparent when you’re seeking and acting on customer feedback.

 Kickstart Your PLG Marketing with Breadcrumbs Today!

 Your marketing requires a different approach now that the PLG movement is in full force.